 By realizing different organ functions on a chip, Organ-on-a-Chip technology is potentially useful for building models of complex diseases.
 The technology can also be used to study pharmacokentic model when new drugs are being developed.

-PreciGeome offers customizable Organ-on-Chips system, which is able to recreate the dynamic in-vivo conditions for modeling biochemical and biophysical features of cells' native environment.
+PreciGenome offers customizable Organ-on-Chips system, which is able to recreate the dynamic in-vivo conditions for modeling biochemical and biophysical features of cells' native environment.
 Combining the PG-MFC flow controller and microfluidic membrane chips, the system provides multi-channel perfusion or reagent recirculation capability to ensure cell nurturing over weeks.

-Organ-on-a-Chip System with Pressure Controller
+Organ-on-a-Chip System with Flow Controller

 PreciGenome Organ-on-a-Chip system with PG-MFC controller provides both vacuum and pressure and makes it perfectly suited to organ-on-a-chip applications.